 Jo believes that our future as a country and for the world is about children.
 “We demonstrate this by the way we invest in, respect and love our children”.

-Jo joined the board in January 2013 and is on the Education Committee, with special interest in the Junior School.
+Jo joined the board in January 2013 and is on the Education Committee and Bursaries Group, with special interest in the Junior School.

 Susan is an active Quaker, with a variety of Quaker responsibilities, from a Quaker family.
 Her professional background is in education, and having recently retired from full-time teaching in the state sector, now works as an education consultant, tutoring and assessing teacher trainees.
 Her commitment to both education and the Quaker ethos underpin her service as a governor of FSSW.